FREQUENTLY ASKED QUESTIONS

 What should my Camper NOT bring to camp?

-• No clothing with political, alcohol advertising, drug references or offensive graphics.
+No clothing with political messages, alcohol or drug references, or offensive graphics.

 What kinds of things are OK to bring to Camp?